ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Provisional registration?
 No
 --- back

 # Common Terminology Disambiguation

 This document has been developed in coordination COSE, OAUTH and RATS and uses terminology common to these working groups.

 This document uses the terms "issuer", and "subject" as described in {{RFC8392}}, however the usage is consistent with the broader interpretation of these terms in both JOSE and COSE, and in particular, the guidance in {{RFC8725}} generally applies the COSE equivalent terms with consistent semantics.

-The terms "verifier" and "relying party" are used interchangeably through the document, however the seperation of these terms as described in {{RFC9334}} is compatible with the use of these terms in this document.
+The terms "verifier" and "relying party" are used interchangeably through the document, however the separation of these terms as described in {{RFC9334}} is compatible with the use of these terms in this document.
 For example: A relying party might delegate verification to an independent entity, or a relying party might encapsulate a verification capability.

-The terms "claim" and "statement" are used throught this document, where claim is consistent with the usage in {{-draft-ietf-rats-eat}} and {{RFC7523}}, and statement is reserved for any arbitrary bytes, possibly identified with a media type, about which the claims are made.
+The terms "claim" and "statement" are used throughout this document, where claim is consistent with the usage in {{-draft-ietf-rats-eat}} and {{RFC7523}}, and statement is reserved for any arbitrary bytes, possibly identified with a media type, about which the claims are made.

 The term "subject" provides an identifier of the issuer's choosing to refer to a given statement, and ensure that all associated claims can be attributed to the identifier chosen by the issuer.